JonRudnick/IowaVotesApp/README.md

 ## Summary

+The primary purpose of the app is to inform users of upcoming elections and how to participate in them.
+To accomplish this, the app contains a carousel of upcoming elections, including registration and voting dates and a link to check the user's voter registration.

-App has five buttons on its home screen:
+App also has four buttons on its home screen:
- * General Election Results
  * How to Register
  * How to Vote
  * Find Your Legislator
  * Find Your Polling Place

- #### General Election Results
- Opens the most recent election results in a webview within the app

  #### How to Register
  Details steps, reuirements, and deadlines for how to register to vote.
 Includes instructions for registering online, by mail, and in person.